Skip to main content

 • An Upper Division Core class:

-• For students finishing PH 40 in SU25 ONLY: PH 101, PH 110, PH 120 (SU25 students will be sent instructions via the VAC and MUST follow them by the deadline)
+• For students finishing PH 40 in SU26 ONLY: PH 101, PH 102, PH 110, PH 120 (SU26 students will be sent instructions via the VAC and MUST follow them by the deadline)

-• A University requirement (such as DEI) or additional units to meet unit requirements (180 total, 60 UD)
+• A University Requirement (such as DEI) or additional units to meet unit requirements (180 total, 60 UD)